VizCreation/Supermarket-Sales-Dashboard/README.md

 ## Data Visualisation

 The first Dashboard is a practise Dashboard created by following the Youtube Instructor.
-Whereas the seconnd Dashboard is a newly created Dashboard.
+Whereas the second Dashboard is a newly created Dashboard.

 ![Dashboard (practise)](https://github.com/VizCreation/Supermarket-Sales-Dashboard/assets/157504708/0b9c1bee-4101-4dc6-9b97-21fa5b56f582)